MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-data-service-sql-managed-instance/eslz-arc-data-service-sql-managed-instance-storage-disciplines.md

 ### Monitoring

-It's recommended to monitor all PVCs created by Arc-enabled data services, including the data controller and all instances of Arc-enabled SQL Managed Instance in a cluster.
+It's recommended to monitor all PVCs created by Arc-enabled data services, including the Azure Arc Data Controller and all instances of Arc-enabled SQL Managed Instance in a cluster.
 Set alerts to notify you when a PVC is approaching near capacity.
 Notification lets you resize the PVC prior to reaching capacity.
 For Directly Connected clusters, [monitoring of PVCs](/azure/azure-monitor/containers/container-insights-persistent-volumes) and alerting is done by Azure Monitor and Container Insights.
 When you use Indirect Connected clusters, do the monitoring and alerting in Grafana and Kibana.
 The Grafana installation includes dashboards for Arc-enabled SQL Managed Instance metrics and Kubernetes resources.

 Review the [Arc-enabled SQL Managed Instance governance disciplines](./eslz-arc-data-service-sql-managed-instance-cost-governance.md) for more recommendations on monitoring Arc-enabled SQL Managed Instance.